cboydstun/quiz-api/API_Documentation.md

 ### Get Leaderboard

--Retrieves the leaderboard with an optional limit on the number of entries.
+Retrieves the leaderboard with an optional limit on the number of entries.

 ```graphql
 query GetLeaderboard($limit: Int) {